10 Best Restaurants in Santa Fe Plaza

 Our list provides what we consider to be the best restaurants in Santa Fe, NM, on or near the plaza.
 It’s up to you to decide which is the very best Santa Fe restaurant for you.

 One of the most important things I learned as a personal chef is that everyone has different tastes and needs.
-If you’re a traveling vegan, you’ll probably pick a different best restaurant than a meat lover, no matter what the awards and reviews say.
+If you’re a traveling vegan, you’ll probably pick a different best restaurant than a meat lover, no matter what the awards honor or reviews say.

 Additionally, I would like to give two alternatives to complicate your dining decisions.
 Both are are a short drive from the plaza.
 First, El Farol is one of the oldest restaurants in Santa Fe, and it is popular for its happy hour and live entertainment.